Domain Names: What They Are, How to Buy Them, and Own Your Online Identity

 Choosing the right domain extension can influence how visitors perceive your website’s purpose.
 While .com is versatile and recommended, exploring other extensions, including country-specific ones, can add a unique touch to your online identity.
 Consider your website’s goals and audience when selecting a domain extension.

-• Set Reminders: Domain registration typically lasts for one year or the duration you selected during purchase.
-Set reminders to renew your domain before it expires to avoid any disruptions to your website.
+• Set Reminders: Domain registration typically lasts one year or the duration you selected during purchase.
+Set reminders to renew your domain before it expires to avoid disruptions to your website.

 • Auto-Renewal Option: Many registrars offer auto-renewal services, sparing you the hassle of manual renewals.
 Opting for this feature guarantees your domain remains active, even if you forget to renew manually.